Srikanth635/RAGs/binder/documentation/basics/models_combined/combined_framenet_cutting.md

    - It is also useful for herbs or nuts when a more rustic texture is desired.
    - Chopping is often preferred when visual uniformity is not crucial.

-4. **Tools**: A chef�s knife or cleaver is generally used for chopping, as it allows for more forceful cuts.
+4. **Tools**: A chef's knife or cleaver is generally used for chopping, as it allows for more forceful cuts.

 ### Key Distinctions